On-premise vs. On the Cloud

 Dashboards are the simplest feature to cost.
 CloudWatch allows you to create three Dashboards with 50 metrics for no charge, beyond that each Dashboard you create costs $3 per month.
 In comparison, Coralogix charges nothing extra for dashboards and includes this as part of your processing costs.

-A good cost estimate for CloudWatch logs can be arrived at by adding these three costs together and multiplying by the amount of logging data you want to process.
-Here’s a simple table to show monthly logging costs to process 100, 200 and 300GBs of data.
+A good cost estimate for CloudWatch logs can be arrived at by adding these three costs together and multiplying them by the amount of logging data you want to process.
+Here’s a simple table to show monthly logging costs to process 100, 200, and 300GBs of data.

 |Log Volume (GB/Month)||CloudWatch Price ($)|

 Vended logs, such as Amazon VPC flow logs, are published natively by AWS services.
 Vended logs may potentially save you money because they are available at volume discounts.
 While they have a number of different delivery outlets such as S3 and Kinesis, this article will focus on CloudWatch logs.
 The total cost per GB for CloudWatch logs delivery consists of two parts, data ingestion – which involves collecting raw performance data for logs, and data storage – storing the logs in CloudWatch for later viewing.
 Data ingestion is $0.50 per GB and data storage costs an extra $0.03 per GB.
 In total, this means vended logging has a cost per GB of $0.53.